intel/ai-innovation-bridge/ai-super-reference-kit-2023/pharmaceutical_manufacturing_business/README.md

 ## The AI Reference Kit Prototyping Framework
 The framework is a simple set of steps for developers to follow as they leverage the AI Reference Kits to build prototypes.
 We will review these steps within the context of the AI Kit Prototype for the Pharmaceutical Manufacturing Business, which serves as the exemplary kit for this framework.
 The code for this example can be found here.

-The code is located in our AI-Hackathon repo because it forms part of our

 ### Pharmaceutical Manufacturing Business Prototype
 The AI Reference Kit prototype, “Pharmaceuticals Manufacturing Business,” integrates cutting-edge tools to streamline and enhance pharmaceutical production processes.